bokeh/bokeh/sphinx/source/docs/user_guide/data.rst

 The |ColumnDataSource| (CDS) is the core of most Bokeh plots.
 It provides the data to the glyphs of your plot.

+When you pass sequences like Python lists or NumPy arrays to a Bokeh renderer, Bokeh automatically converts those data structures into ColumnDataSources.
+Working with ColumnDataSources directly gives you access to more advanced options, compared to using standard data sequences like lists and arrays.

-Using a |ColumnDataSource| allows you to share data between multiple plots and widgets.
-For example: If you use a single ColumnDataSource together with multiple renderers, those renderers also share information about data you select with a select tool from Bokeh's toolbar (see :ref:`userguide_data_linked_selection`).
+For example: Using a |ColumnDataSource| allows you to share data between multiple plots and widgets.
+If you use a single ColumnDataSource together with multiple renderers, those renderers also share information about data you select with a select tool from Bokeh's toolbar (see :ref:`userguide_data_linked_selection`).

-Think of a ColumnDataSource as a collection of lists of data that each have their own, unique column name.
+Think of a ColumnDataSource as a collection of sequences of data that each have their own, unique column name.

+To create a |ColumnDataSource| object, you need a Python dictionary to pass to the object's ``data`` parameter:

+* Bokeh uses the dictionary's keys as column names.
+* The dictionary's values are used as the data values for your ColumnDataSource.

+The data that you pass as part of your dict can be any non-string ordered sequences of values, such as lists or arrays (including NumPy arrays).

-To create a |ColumnDataSource| object, you need a Python dictionary.
-The column names are the key of this dictionary, while the data values are the dictionary's value.
-Once you have a ColumnDataSource set up, you can pass it to a plotting function with the ``source`` argument:
+Once you have a ColumnDataSource set up, pass it to a plotting function using the ``source`` argument:

 .. code-block:: python

     from bokeh.plotting import figure
     from bokeh.models import ColumnDataSource

-    # generate a Python dict as the basis of your ColumnDataSource
+    # create a Python dict as the basis of your ColumnDataSource
     data = {'x_values': [1, 2, 3, 4, 5],
             'y_values': [6, 7, 2, 3, 6]}

-    # generate a ColumnDataSource by passing the dict
+    # create a ColumnDataSource by passing the dict
     source = ColumnDataSource(data=data)

     # create a plot using the ColumnDataSource's two columns